 This email should contain the following:

-- A letter of interest explaining why you are want to work on the
+- A letter of interest explaining why you want to work with the society

 - Your CV or resume